The Champion (song)

 "The Champion" is a song recorded by American country music singer Carrie Underwood, featuring rapper Ludacris.
-The song was released on January 12, 2018, and was recorded to serve as an opening theme for NBC Sports's television broadcast of Super Bowl LII.
+The song was released on January 12, 2018, and was recorded to serve as an opening theme for NBC's television broadcast of Super Bowl LII.
 It was included as a bonus track on Underwood's sixth studio album Cry Pretty.

 The song entered at number 47 on the Billboard Hot 100 in the United States.